-In this post, we’re going to tackle head-on the confusion that seems to keep coming up in the world of hosting with the terms WordPress hosting vs Web Hosting.
+In this post, we’ll tackle the confusion that keeps coming up in the hosting world with the terms WordPress hosting vs web hosting.

 WordPress hosting and web hosting are two very different types of hosting and are not to be confused.
 There are a few key differences between the two, and each has its own advantages, plans, and providers.
 Here’s a guide to WordPress hosting vs. web hosting and how to differentiate and choose between the two.

 - What Is WordPress Hosting?

 - What’s the Difference Between Web Hosting and WordPress Hosting?

 - How to Choose the Best Hosting Option For Your Business

 - WordPress Hosting Benefits

 Using a WordPress host, you’ll receive many tools and services tailored to WordPress sites.
 These may vary depending on what WP hosting service you opt for but often include features such as one-click-install, automatic software updates, and a team of support staff specializing in WordPress to provide customized support.

 What Is Web Hosting?

 Web hosting, also known as shared hosting or simple web hosting, refers to the process of an individual or organization purchasing a space online to make their website accessible on the Internet.
 It’s a broad term that encompasses this concept.